Disney Research has robots matching verbal styles with kids

 Not the one they used in this experiment, though.
 Seriously.

-The study, which is being presented at the Human Robot Interaction conference in Vienna, was a collaboration between Disney Research, Carnegie Mellon, and the University of Texas at Dallas.Featured Image: Disney Research
+The study, which is being presented at the Human Robot Interaction conference in Vienna, was a collaboration between Disney Research, Carnegie Mellon and the University of Texas at Dallas.Featured Image: Disney Research

 0